Ural-batyr: History

-After ршы returning from prison M. Burangulov fought for the right to be creative and defended the works of Bashkir folklore.
+After his returning from prison M. Burangulov fought for the right to be creative and defended the works of Bashkir folklore.

 The original in a typewritten copy in Latin script (verses with prosaic inserts) with several handwritten corrections (probably by M. Burangulov himself) is stored in the Scientific Archive of the Ufa Scientific Center of the Russian Academy of Sciences.